forrestxu123/Android-Framework-System-Design/README.md

  <a name="a3"></a>

 ### 1.3 Binder IPC
 Binder IPC is a key mechanism in the Android system, enabling efficient communication among different components.
-It overcomes limitations found in traditional IPC methods, focusing on efficiency with shared memory supported, security, and support for object-oriented communication.
-The Binder IPC allows seamless exchange of data and messages between applications, services, and the Android system and HAL layer , ensuring optimal resource utilization.
-Its fine-grained security controls provide precise access regulation to shared resources, enhancing overall system security.
+It overcomes limitations found in traditional IPC methods, focusing on shared memory support, security access control, and method calls with Object-Oriented parameters.
+In the Android system, The Binder IPC allows seamless exchange of data and messages between applications, system services, and the HAL layer, ensuring optimal resource utilization.
 With its integral role in Android's architecture, a solid understanding of Binder IPC is essential for developers to craft robust and high-performance applications.
 #### 1.3.1 Binder IPC Design Diagram
 This design diagram below outlines the key steps involved in Binder IPC with a System Service, highlighting the interactions between different components.
 The workflow includes:
  - Define Binder Interface: